Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes

-This work has been funded by the Swiss National Foundation under the funding scheme "Spark" with grant number 228813.
+\textbf{Acknowledgements} This work has been funded by the Swiss National Foundation under the funding scheme "Spark" with grant number 228813.
 The experiments were supported by the OR-X - a Swiss national research infrastructure for translational surgery and associated funding by the University Hospital Balgrist.
 Imaging was performed with support of the Swiss Center for Musculoskeletal Imaging (SCMI).
-We furthermore thank Dr. Matthias Brechbühl from Norsonic Brechbühl AG and Carsten Hessenius, Andy Meyer, and Michael Markus Ackermann from GFaI e.V. and gfai tech GmbH for the support that made this work possible.
+We thank Dr. Matthias Brechbühl from Norsonic Brechbühl AG and Carsten Hessenius, Andy Meyer, and Michael Markus Ackermann from GFaI e.V. and gfai tech GmbH for their generous support.